 You will normally experience the effects of Tribulus Terrestris in or up to two weeks.
 There are some cases when men have reported a boost in libido within just one week.
 You can continue to take the supplement as long as you like as there are no side effects known for taking it long term.

 Where is Tribulus Terrestris produced?

 Tribulus Terrestris is a perennial plant that is adapted to grow in the dry climate locations throughout the world.
 Native to the tropical and temperate regions of Old World in Asia, Africa, Australia, and Europe, it can also thrive in poor soil and desserts.

 Do I need a doctor’s prescription to take Tribulus Terrestris?

-No. Tribulus Terrestris is a natural product and can simply be bought without any kind of prescription.
+No. Tribulus Terrestris is a natural product and may simply be bought without any kind of prescription.
 But it is better to check with him if you are taking other drugs for the fear of drug interactions.

 Is Tribulus Terrestris suitable for women?